 4 Tips for Learning Facial ExpressionsAmber Brandt

 While navigating the pandemic required large adjustments to the way we interact, many studies have been conducted on one specific effect of mask-wearing – a delay in babies under 2 learning how to smile or coo.
-According to expert Dr. Tushar Shah many of the children studied were “…not able to understand the facial gestures quickly and their social milestones are also getting delayed by an average 2-3 months.”
+According to expert Dr. Tushar Shah many of the children studied were “…not able to understand the facial gestures quickly and their social milestones are also getting delayed by an average of 2-3 months.”
 Not being able to see the faces and nonverbal expressions of the people around them caused a delay in being able to interpret or respond to the cues.
 But these babies aren’t the only ones struggling to interpret facial expressions or body language.

 Many neurodivergent people or those on the autism spectrum have difficulty interpreting nonverbal cues from others, which can make it difficult to understand the full story of what someone is saying.
 For instance, if a person says they are “fine,” but their facial expression says otherwise, someone with Autism may simply accept what the person said without detecting a deeper emotion, missing out on the opportunity to provide more empathy or comfort.